-- By personal service.
-You can have a neutral person hand-deliver the documents to any of the required people.
+You can have a neutral person (not you, and not a relative or significant other) hand-deliver the documents to any of the required people.
 This must be done at least 10 days before the hearing.
-A separate Affidavit of Service must be completed for each relative that is personally served, and the Affidavit of Service must be filed at the court.
+The person who served should complete a separate Affidavit of Service for each relative that is personally served.
+File the Affidavit of Service.

 Affidavit of Service (pdf) Affidavit of Service (pdf fillable)

 You must do everything you can to locate any missing relatives.
 Contact friends, family members, employers, coworkers, or anyone who might know where the relatives can be found.
 Search for the relatives online through social networking sites and by email.
 You can also check the Post Office for forwarding information.
 Check with any source that might lead you to a good address for the relative.
 This is called doing your “due diligence.”

 If you still cannot find the relatives, you can ask the Court to waive service on the relatives, or instead, for permission to publish the citation in a newspaper and mail a copy of the citation and the petition to the relative’s last known address.
 You will have to detail all of the efforts you made to find the missing relative.